wavefrontHQ/docs/pages/doc/trace_data_details.md

 </tbody>
 </table>

+Wavefront does not the above mandatory span tags to have multiple values.
+Make sure that your application does not send spans with multiple application/service tags.
+For Ex: A span with two span tags `service=notify` and `service=backend` is invalid.

 **Note:** Additional span tags may be present, depending on how you instrumented your application.
 For example, the [framework SDKs](wavefront_sdks.html#sdks-that-instrument-frameworks) automatically use span tags like `component`, `http.method`, and so on.
 You can find out about these tags in the README file for the SDK on GitHub.

 <!---